renee192/KampAR/fyp_kampar/README.md

-# fyp_kampar
+# KampAR

-A new Flutter project.
+A mobile tour guide application for Kampar.